NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``freezer_location``
      -
      - "conditioned space", "basement - conditioned", "basement - unconditioned", "garage", "other housing unit", "other heated space", "other multifamily buffer space", "other non-freezing space", "auto"
      - The space type for the freezer location.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Freezers <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-freezers>`_) is used.
    * - ``freezer_rated_annual_kwh``
      - kWh/yr
      -
      - The EnergyGuide rated annual energy consumption for a freezer.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Freezers <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-freezers>`_) is used.
    * - ``freezer_usage_multiplier``
      -
      -
      - Multiplier on the freezer energy usage that can reflect, e.g., high/low usage occupants.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Freezers <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-freezers>`_) is used.

 .. _misc_gas_fireplace: